Libby Ruge's bedroom in her childhood home in Kiama has been left almost unchanged since the last time the 19-year-old slept in it 18 months ago.

 "That's where she had her space and that's where she liked to be," Ms Harrison said.

-Libby was walking along Flinders Street with her boyfriends and two friends on a night out when she was hit and killed by a car being driven by 20-year-old student Jaskaran Singh, who was driving two mates home to Keiraville.
+Libby was walking along Flinders Street with her boyfriend and two friends on a night out when she was hit and killed by a car being driven by 20-year-old student Jaskaran Singh, who was driving two mates home to Keiraville.

-On Friday, Singh was found guilty by a jury of dangerous driving causing Libby's death, as well as the grevious bodily harm of two of her friends, Tye West, 23, and Eva Harrison, 20, and failing to assist at the scene of the crash.
+On Friday, Singh was found guilty by a jury of dangerous driving causing Libby's death, as well as the grievous bodily harm of two of her friends, Tye West, 23, and Eva Harrison, 20, and failing to assist at the scene of the crash.